boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 This folder contains configurations for deploying a reliable, high-performance runtime stack containing **SmartSim 0.8.0 + SmartRedis 0.6.1** on CSC supercomputers (**Puhti / Mahti / Roihu**).
 The setup focuses on coupling **JAX + Equinox** workflows with SmartSim/SmartRedis and parallel OpenFOAM solvers.

 SmartRedis is used primarily for exchanging tensors, model weights, metrics, and predictions between solver, producer, consumer, and monitoring processes.
 Model execution is performed by external Python/JAX worker processes rather than by RedisAI inside the database.
-ONNX tooling may still be installed for optional export or offline conversion workflows, but RedisAI, ONNXRuntime, PyTorch, and TensorFlow backends are not built in the default workflow.
+ONNX tooling may still be installed for optional export or offline conversion workflows.
+The RedisAI module required by the SmartSim Orchestrator is built, while ONNXRuntime, PyTorch, and TensorFlow model-execution backends are not built in the default workflow.

 Instead of Conda/pip environments directly on the parallel filesystem, we use **Tykky** to package the whole Python stack into a single-file container image, avoiding Lustre metadata slowdowns from thousands of small file imports.